sweco-dkkast/sweco-dkkast/README.md

 Hi👋

-My name is Kasper and I am part of the Technology Solutions and Services department in the Intelligent Society division of Sweco Denmark.
+My name is Kasper and I am part of Digital Drift & Forvaltning division of Sweco Denmark.
 I am Head of Technology and Team Manager.

 I’m very interested in ensuring a higher degree of collaboration within Sweco AB 👀